PiotrNawrot/nanoT5/README.md

 [train] Step 100 out of 65536 | Loss --> 59.881 | Grad_l2 --> 61.126 | Weights_l2 --> 7042.931 | Lr --> 0.010 | Seconds_per_step --> 1.385 |
 ```

-Finally, you can downlaod the weights after our pre-training directly from [HuggingFace Hub](https://huggingface.co/pnawrot/nanoT5-base) and fine-tune it in nanoT5 on SNI.
+Finally, you can downlaod the weights after our pre-training directly from [HuggingFace Hub](https://huggingface.co/pnawrot/nanoT5-base) and fine-tune it directly on SNI using nanoT5.

-### Fine-tuning:
+## Fine-tuning:

 To fine-tune our model, we use the popular meta-dataset called **Super Natural-Instructions (SNI)**, which aggregates datasets for many tasks.
-This meta-datasets was used to fine-tune many of the recent LLMs, e.g. [FlanT5](https://arxiv.org/pdf/2210.11416.pdf), [BLOOM](https://arxiv.org/pdf/2211.05100.pdf), and [Tk-Instruct](https://arxiv.org/pdf/2204.07705.pdf).
-While FlanT5 and BLOOM use other corpora in addition to SNI, Tk-Instruct's pipeline consists of starting from a pre-trained T5 model and fine-tuning it solely on SNI.
+This meta-dataset was used to fine-tune many of the recent LLMs, e.g. [FlanT5](https://arxiv.org/pdf/2210.11416.pdf), [BLOOM](https://arxiv.org/pdf/2211.05100.pdf), and [Tk-Instruct](https://arxiv.org/pdf/2204.07705.pdf).
+While FlanT5 and BLOOM use other corpora in addition to SNI, Tk-Instruct's pipeline consists of starting from the pre-trained T5 model and fine-tuning it solely on SNI.

 In this repository, we reproduce the Tk-Instruct fine-tuning results and use their pipeline to evaluate our pre-training config.

-#### Download the Super-Natural Instructions data:
+### Download the Super-Natural Instructions data:

 ```
 git clone https://github.com/allenai/natural-instructions.git data
 ```

-#### Run fine-tuning:
+### Run fine-tuning:

 We strictly follow the fine-tuning [config](nanoT5/configs/task/ft.yaml) of Tk-Instruct.
 It remains unclear whether Tk-Instruct was initialised from a regular checkpoint (*google/t5-v1_1-base*) or the one adapted explicitly for Language Modelling with continued training (*google/t5-base-lm-adapt*).
 Therefore, we decided to evaluate both.
 Run the following command to reproduce the Tk-Instruct experiments: